zackkatz/FreeHelp/README.md

   - Set the sidebar background color to gray and sidebar panel colors to white
   - Highlight selected rows in the conversation table
   - Hide the text color formatting button from the reply editor
+  - Make the modal look more like the Help Scout modal
   - And much more!

 ## Known bugs